-A Gingko Biloba Tree commemorates those who lost their lives were injured or left homeless by the Tsunami that occurred on 26th December 2004.
+A Gingko Biloba Tree commemorates those who died, were injured or left homeless by the Tsunami that occurred on 26th December 2004.

 The earthquake that generated the great Indian Ocean tsunami of 2004 is estimated to have released the energy of 23,000 Hiroshima-type atomic bombs, according to the U.S. Geological Survey (USGS).
 Giant forces that had been building up deep in the Earth for hundreds of years were released suddenly on December 26, shaking the ground violently and unleashing a series of killer waves that sped across the Indian Ocean at the speed of a jet airliner.